 Label Parsing Technique

 This technique automatically annotates process model activities with their semantic components, such as action and business object.
-Details about this technique will be published soon.
+Details about this technique are available here.

 Natural Language Generation Technique